juanma1980/shigitsu/README.md

 # Shigitsu

-Shigitsu is a tiny program that synchronizes git repositories with subverdsion.
+Shigitsu is a tiny program that synchronizes git repositories with subversion.

 ## Usage

-Shigitsu reads the configuration from the files located in config.d In this folder must be one default.json with default configs and as many "repositories.json" as needed.
+Shigitsu reads the configuration from the files located in config.d At this folder there's one default.json with default configs and as many "repositories.json" as needed.

 ```
 Options: